Updated on May 12, 2023

 Selling the House

-If it is not financially feasible for one of you to stay in the family home, or if there are no minor children to consider, the court’s ruling will likely be to sell your home outright to ensure a clean and equitable division from the outset, but this can leave both of you at a financial disadvantage.
+If it is not financially feasible for one of you to stay in the family home, or if there are no minor children to consider, the court’s ruling will likely be to sell your home outright to ensure a clean and equitable division from the outset.
+However, this arrangement can leave both of you at a financial disadvantage.

 For example, if your home needs some work to reap the financial gains it is capable of generating, selling early can amount to a financial hit.
 Further, if it is a buyers’ market, you can expect to reap fewer financial rewards from the outset.